gofynd/fdk-client-golang/documentation/PLATFORM.md

 | body |  ApplicationInformation | "Request body"

-Save Application Current Information.
+Save or update the sales channel current information.
 This includes information about social links, address and contact information of an application.

 *Success Response:*